-Universities in Ireland are globally recognized for academic and research excellence, with many consistently ranked amongst the top universities worldwide.
-Moreover, Irish universities are becoming hugely popular among Indian students for their affordable education, low tuition fees and relatively lower living expenses.
+Universities in Ireland are globally recognised for academic and research excellence, with many consistently ranked amongst the top universities worldwide.
+Irish universities are also hugely popular among international students for their affordable education, low tuition fees and relatively lower living expenses.

 Trinity College Dublin is the oldest and the most reputed institute in Ireland, having ranked among the world’s top 10 universities.
 It was also ranked the European Union’s most international university in 2021, with over 30% of students from outside Ireland.
 Established in 1592, Trinity is known for offering quality education with research-intensive academic excellence at an affordable fee, making it one of the most sought-after European universities for international students.